Who can I foster?

-First, you need to attend a Foster Care Orientation The orientation will allow you to learn everything you need to know about caring for a foster animal, while meeting our staff and getting an up-close look at what AHS does.
-If you are already a volunteer and are interested in fostering, please contact firstname.lastname@example.org.
+First, you need to attend a Foster Care Orientation.
+The orientation will allow you to learn everything you need to know about caring for a foster animal, while meeting our staff and getting an up-close look at what AHS does.
+Whether you are already a volunteer at AHS or you are brand new and interested in fostering, please fill out this form.

 There are no upcoming events at this time.

 Sign up to be a Foster Care Volunteer by filling out this form.

 It’s Kitten Season, and we are in need of donated items from our kitten registry.
 To help us save neonatal kittens, please consider making a gift or donating items from our kitten registry below.

 How long do animals need to stay in foster care?
 The typical foster stay is two weeks to six weeks, depending on the needs of the individual animal(s) in your care.
 The time frame of each foster situation will be discussed with you ahead of time.

 What kind of animals need foster care?
 Puppies and kittens under two months, mothers with nursing litters, dogs or cats with medical conditions or injuries, and special needs animals.

 Can I become a foster volunteer if I have pets of my own?
 Yes, we welcome pet owners as foster volunteers.
 Please keep in mind that there is always a health risk when exposing your pets to other animals in any setting.
 However, the risk is minimal if your pets are vaccinated and in good health.